Tinram/Go-Notes/README.md

 ## Arrays

-+ after initialisation &ndash; fixed length, static
++ after initialisation: fixed length, static
-+ are values (not pointers) &ndash; passed to a function by value (to change original array, use pointer )
++ are values (not pointers): passed to function by value (change original array: use pointer)
-+ not multi-dimensional &ndash; use arrays of arrays or slices of slices
++ not multi-dimensional (use arrays of arrays or slices of slices)
 + comparable using `==`

 ```go